Keeping a Red-footed tortoise as a pet is a popular option for many reptile keepers, especially if they are starting out with tortoises.

 Humidity

-Provide a humid hide in your tortoise’s enclosure to give them a moist area to burrow into.
+To ensure higher humidity levels, vital for Red-footed tortoises, provide a humid hide and use a spray bottle for regular misting.
+You will likely have to construct that.
 Sphagnum moss is a good substrate for this.
 You can also use a substrate that retains moisture.
 Regular mistings from a bottle will help keep the humidity right.

 If you’re housing your tortoise outside in hotter conditions, a misting or sprinkler system can be useful to keep the humidity up.
 You should also provide a water bowl or receptacle large enough for your tortoise to soak in, but not so deep that they can’t get out.